MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 New-ReportSubmissionRule -Name DefaultReportSubmissionRule -ReportSubmissionPolicy DefaultReportSubmissionPolicy -SentTo $usersub
 ```

-This example creates the report submission policy with the Microsoft integrated reporting experience enabled, user reporting to Microsoft enabled, and reported messages sent to the specified user submissions mailbox.
+This example creates the report submission policy with the Microsoft integrated reporting experience enabled, user reporting to Microsoft enabled, and reported messages sent to the specified reporting mailbox.

 **Notes**:

 - The default value of the EnableReportToMicrosoft parameter is $true and the default value of the EnableThirdPartyAddress parameter is $false, so you don't need to use them.
 - To create the policy, you need to specify the same email address in the ReportJunkAddresses, ReportNotJunkAddresses, and ReportPhisAddresses parameters, and also in the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlet.
 - The remaining parameters in the New-ReportSubmissionPolicy command are required to create the policy.
 The default values of those parameters are used.
 - Like the report submission policy, you can create the report submission rule only if it doesn't already exist.
-If the rule already exists, you can use Set-ReportSubmissionRule to change the email address of the user submissions mailbox, or Remove-ReportSubmissionRule to delete it and recreate it.
+If the rule already exists, you can use Set-ReportSubmissionRule to change the email address of the reporitng mailbox, or Remove-ReportSubmissionRule to delete it and recreate it.

 ### Example 3
 ```powershell